 5. It’s done… now you just need to send the email!

 After a couple of minutes, you will receive a feedback email.

 This email notifies you that your document has been updated and your file(s) are attached.

-I hope you enjoy these two very useful pieces of functionality.
+I hope you enjoyed these two very useful pieces of functionality.